jamque/Unreal_Multiplayer/README.md

 - The **PlayerController** joins the **Map**
 - It ask the **GameMode** to Spawn a **Pawn**
 - The **Pawn** is linked to the **PlayerController**.

+## Multiplayer Games : Types
+- Turn based : Chess
+	- Must be Synchronous?
+NO
+	- Session Length: Variable
+	- As a indie developer, suitability?
+No problem
+	- Unreal Support: Minimal
+- Real-time session-bassed : First Person Shooter
+	- Must be Synchronous?
+YES
+	- Session Length: Less than 1 hour
+	- As a indie developer, suitability?
+Good
+	- Unreal Support: Perfect, of course.
+Unreal born as a FPS engine.
+- MMO and Persistent World :
+	- Must be Synchronous?
+YES
+	- Session Length: Potentially infinite
+	- As a indie developer, suitability?
+Technical aspect to cover, difficult
+	- Unreal Support: Minimal

+### Session-Based Stages (3)
+ 1. Discovery.
+Find a session to Join
+ 2. Connection.
+Hooking up to client.
+ 3. Synchronisation.
+Players see the same.

+First of all, Connecction is the first thing to learn.
+Using Unreal stuff that done it for us.